Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

     <div class="col-sm-6"><img alt="imagenet-partial-downloaded-image.png" src="/images/blog/imagenet-partial-downloaded-image.png"/></div>
   </div>
 </div>

+(Note: reason for deleting some mushroom images is that they are in the wrong category!
+Earth star should have star shape.
+This requires a bit domain knowledge / google-ing)

 Notice that as we delete images, our "250 per bucket" will start to fall short.
 In this case, just add more unused images and repeat the cleaning step (probably a few times).
 In the end of we should have 250 clean images per category, stored at `~/repos/my-ImageNet_Utils/shrooms-clean-250-each/`.